vitorTheDev/war3-lua-seed/README.md

 # 🌑 Warcraft 3 Map Project Seed With Lua

-A Wc3 map project template using Lua scripting language that allows code splitting and editing code while the World Editor is open.
+A Warcraft 3 map project template using Lua scripting language that allows code splitting and editing code while the World Editor is open.
+Powered by [https://nodejs.org](Node.js)

 * [Features](#features)
 * [Installation](#Installation)